-\Note: not all certificates are associated with a center or program, not all centers and programs offer certificates.
+Note: not all certificates are associated with a center or program, not all centers and programs offer certificates.

 For more information about the J.D.
-Graduate Certificates in general, please contact Anne McGee at 317-274-1912 or anmcgee@iu.edu.
+Graduate Certificates in general, please contact the Office of Student Affairs at 317-278-5560 or osalaw@iupui.edu to give currently practicing U.S. lawyers a place to hone their skills and deepen their knowledge base on a specific subject.